heiner/dylaniki/Searching_For_A_Soldier's_Grave.md

-Written by Jim Anglin (1913-1987), who sold the copyrights to Roy Acuff (this was the case even with [This World Can't Stand Long](/wiki/This World Can't Stand Long "wikilink"); it's been recorded by The Blue Sky Boys, Hank Williams, et al., and by Ralph Stanley(on *Pray For The Boys*), which is probably the source of Dylan's version.
+Written by Jim Anglin (1913-1987), who sold the copyrights to Roy Acuff (this was the case even with [This World Can't Stand Long](This World Can't Stand Long "wikilink"); it's been recorded by The Blue Sky Boys, Hank Williams, et al., and by Ralph Stanley(on *Pray For The Boys*), which is probably the source of Dylan's version.